miemiy/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ## Remotely install Migration Launcher app via Intune

 > [!TIP]
 > If you are remotely triggering migration with the following steps, you may wish to consider setting up seamless post-migration deployment as well.
-To learn more, see the earlier section on this page: [Streamline post-migration deployment with Windows Autopilot and Teams Rooms Auto-Login](#optional-streamline-post-migration-deployment-with-windows-autopilot-and-teams-rooms-auto-login).
+To learn more, see the earlier section on this page: [Streamline post-migration deployment with Windows Autopilot and Teams Rooms Autologin](#optional-streamline-post-migration-deployment-with-windows-autopilot-and-teams-rooms-Autologin).

 ### Summary